ssmirr/appdev-chapters/conditionals.md

 ```

  1. First comes the `if` keyword.
- 1. `if` is followed by any Ruby expression, which is evaluated until only one piece of data is left.
+ 1. After the `if`, on the same line, comes any Ruby expression, which is evaluated until only one piece of data is left.
- 1. If that final return value of `condition` is "truthy", then the code between the `if` and `end` keywords is executed.
+ 1. If that final return value of `condition` is "truthy", then the code on the lines between the `if` and `end` keywords is executed.
- 1. If the final return value of `condition` is "falsy", then the code between the `if` and `end` keywords is ignored.
+ 1. If the final return value of `condition` is "falsy", then the code on the lines between the `if` and `end` keywords is ignored.
  1. Either way, the program picks up execution on the next line after the `end` keyword and continues on.

 ## truthiness and falsiness